ccc-lab/ccc-firebase/README.md

 ```

-Typically, the only changes that would be made to this file are (1) adding additional jsPsych plugins under "jsPsych Plugins" and (2) adding additional experiment code under "Experiment code and utilities".
+Typically, the only changes that would be made to this file are (1) including additional jsPsych plugins under "jsPsych Plugins" and (2) including additional JavaScript files under "Experiment code and utilities".

 ### resources/

 The resources folder is used to hold all code and data needed to run the experiment,.
-This includes the .js files that define the experiment procedues, lists of stimuli, and the stimuli themselves.
+This includes the .js file(s) that define the experiment procedure, lists of stimuli, and the stimuli themselves.
 It is recommended that audio files be placed in `resources/data/audio`, images be placed in `resources/data/images`, and so on.

 #### resources/data/stimuli.json